dtu-act/deeponet-acoustic-wave-prop/README.md

 For evaluating a trained model, the following Python scripts can be used (see also section "RE-CREATING RESULTS FROM THE PAPER"):

     .
+       ├── main1D2D_eval.py
-       ├── main1D2D_evaluate_accuracy.py
+       ├── eval3D.py
        ├── main3D_eval.py
-       ├── eval3D.py
-       ├── main3D_evaluate_speed.py
+       ├── main3D_eval_speed.py
        ├── scripts
        │   ├── evaluate
        │   │   ├── evaluate_speed3D.sh

-In 3D, a `JSON` script is used to determine the path to the model to evaluate, the path to a `HDH5` test file containing the sources for which to evaluate the full wave field on a corresponding grid, the receiver positions for evaluating the impulse responses (adjusted to nearest grid point) and the impulse response length (normalized in seconds).
+A `JSON` script is used to specify how to evaluate the model and an example is given below:

 ```JSON
 {